jrvanderdoes/purify/paper.md

 Resampling is fundamental technique in estimating the distribution of a statistic, testing hypotheses, and deriving confidence intervals, especially when analytical solutions are impractical.
-Standard R packages often provide basic resampling methods but lack specialized support for complex structures, such as dependent and independent variables with flexible resampling schemes.
+Many R packages often provide basic resampling methods but lack specialized support for complex structures.
+Such structures may contain dependence and variable which should not be resampled.
+Analysis of these structures can be unwieldy to investigate in other packages.
-Other packages are devoted to a single type of resampling making testing of various approaches unwieldy. `Purify` fills this gap by enabling data scientists and researchers to perform and compare targeted, customizable resampling while retaining dependencies between variables and using outside models, making it ideal for rigorous hypothesis testing and model evaluation.
+`Purify` fills this gap by providing a flexible framework to enable data scientists and researchers to perform and compare targeted, customizable resampling schemes that account for data structure.
+Further, the methods allow for user-defined functions, allowing use of outside models, making `Purify` ideal for rigorous hypothesis testing and model evaluation.

-The package’s support for stratified and segmented sampling further allows users to address scenarios with grouped or ordered data, providing a critical resource for modern applied statistical research.
+The package’s support for stratified and segmented sampling further allows users to address scenarios with grouped or ordered data (even under dependence), providing a critical resource for modern applied statistical research.
 By incorporating sophisticated resampling techniques, `Purify` enhances the robustness and reliability of statistical inferences drawn from complex (in particular unbalanced) datasets.

 Permutation tests can be naturally computational intensive and speed is an important consideration throughout `Purify`.
 Users can use it in a variety of problems.
-Additional functions are also included to make visualization and understanding of problems easier.
-Detailed documentation make `Purify` accessible to users of varying statistical understanding.
+Additional functions provide use of resampling in the context of cross-validation.
+Supplemental functions provide visualizations and summary functions to illuminate the methods and results.
+Detailed documentation makes `Purify` accessible to users of varying statistical understanding.

 # Package Functionality

-A primary function in `Purify` is `resample()` with input parameters breaking down the desired method.
-This allows for combinations of dependent data, inbalanced data, and resampling to be  performed with and without replacment.

-This flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.
+A primary function in `Purify` is `resample()` with clear input parameters to simplify the process.
+The multistep selection allows for combinations of dependent data, inbalanced data, and resampling to be performed with and without replacment.
+The flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.
+See also `cross_validation()`.

 Supporting functions such as `summarize_resample()` provide additional information to the user.
 Visualization such as `plot_strata_bar()` or